jason0x43/hubitat/README.md

 # Hubitat stuff

-This repository contains the local drivers and apps that are currently loaded onto my Hubitat, along with a script to sync the Hubitat contents with this repo.
+This repository contains the local drivers and apps that are currently loaded onto my Hubitat, along with a script to interact with the Hubitat.
 Some of the apps and drivers are my own, some are from other sources, and a few are ones from other sources that I cleaned up and/or modified.

-## Sync script
+## hubitat script

-To build the sync script:

-1.  cd sync
-2.  npm install
-3.  npm run build

-Then from the top level directory run `node sync`.
+The `hubitat` application is TypeScript application that allows some degree of interaction with the Hubitat through the command line.
+The `hubitat` script in the root of this repo is a small bash script that will run the `hubitat` application, rebuilding it as necessary.

+At the moment, `hubitat` supports 4 commands:

+* **list** - List apps, devices, or drivers
+* **log** - Log messages emitted by apps or devices
+* **pull** - Pull code from the hubitat into the local repo
+* **push** - Push code from the local repo to the hubitat

 # License